anthonygrees/lw_splunk_demo/README.md

 - [SplunkBase Add-on for Splunk](https://splunkbase.splunk.com/app/5701/)
 - [SplunkBase Lacework Events Add-on](https://splunkbase.splunk.com/app/5073/)

-To set up Alerts, you will need to configure the Splunk HEC and Lacework Alert Channel:
+To set up Alerts, you will need to configure the Splunk HEC and Lacework Alert Channel.  f you wish to use the alert page: Currently, the app only accepts `index=lacework` for the alerts data input:
 - [Setup Lacework Alerts to Splunk](https://support.lacework.com/hc/en-us/articles/360007889274-Splunk)

 Additional documentation: